India will begin Olympic preparations with the FIH Pro League - The Media Times

-After missing the first release of the event, India will take on the Netherlands in the 2019 Pro League and European Bronze medalists in two matches in their two games at Kalinga Stadium.
-The second meeting will take place on Sunday (January 19).
+After missing the first release of the event, India will take on 2019 Premier League and European bronze medalists in the two matches at Kalinga Stadium.
+The second game will take place on Sunday (January 19).

-Amidst controversy among all the world’s top teams, the Home and Outgoing Pro League will be the ideal preparation for India’s No. 5 India ahead of this year’s Summer Games.
+With all the world’s top teams in contention, the home and away Pro League will be the perfect preparation for India’s No. 5 India ahead of this year’s Summer Games.

 Hockey fans: I’m Ams̵t̵e̵r̵d̵a̵m̵ excited for FI # # at # FIHProLeague.